shanzha09/COIPS/README.md

 ## About the dataset
 The large-scale OCTA dataset is available at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5111972.svg)](https://doi.org/10.5281/zenodo.5111972)， [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5111975.svg)](https://doi.org/10.5281/zenodo.5111975).
-These datasets are public available, if you use the dataset or our system in your research, please cite our paper `A Deep Learning-based Quality Assessment and Segmentation System with a Large-scale Benchmark Dataset for Optical Coherence Tomographic Angiography Image`.
+These datasets are public available, if you use the dataset or our system in your research, please cite our paper [A Deep Learning-based Quality Assessment and Segmentation System with a Large-scale Benchmark Dataset for Optical Coherence Tomographic Angiography Image](https://arxiv.org/abs/2107.10476).

 ## Powered By
 The author would like to say thanks to: